 Nominating your pub is very easy and free.
 Contact your council for a nomination form or download it from their website.
 The form will take you around 2 hours to complete.
 You will need either to be an established organisation such as a residents’ group, parish council, charity or company (including a local branch of CAMRA) or an unincorporated group with at least 21 members who are on the electoral roll of the local authority in which the pub is situated or with another demonstrable local connection (such as living in a neighbouring local authority).

-Tip: there is no formal requirement for additional evidence of a pub furthering the social wellbeing and social interests of the community, but it is likely to help your case if you can make an application as comprehensive as possible.
+Tip: there is no formal requirement for additional evidence of a pub furthering the social wellbeing and social interests of the community – being a pub is enough – but it is likely to help your case if you can make an application as comprehensive as possible.
 For example, you could include details of local groups that use the pub, evidence of charitable activities, any sporting clubs that the pub associates itself with etc.